 - Do you know that an influx of international hotel chains and large hotel brands are increasing their presence in India?
 Indian Brand Equity Foundation (IBEF) report says that the Hotel & Tourism sector received a total of Foreign Direct Investment (FDI) inflows of US$ 13.210 billion by the end of September 2019.

 - Moreover, this accounts for around 47% share in the Indian Tourism & Hospitality industry by 2020 and by almost 50% by the year 2022.
 Do you know what this means?
 The hospitality and tourism sectors in India will invest more leading to more jobs and greater opportunities for those looking for a career in hotel management.

 Skills Required to Succeed in Hotel Management

-In its essence, hotel management allows people to work in an industry that requires a very diverse set of skills in an individual.
-To cater to a number of responsibilities you are held accountable for, there are certain attributes that you have.
+Moreover, hotel management allows people to work in an industry that requires a very diverse set of skills in an individual.
+Therefore, to cater to a number of responsibilities you are held accountable for, there are certain attributes that you should have.
 Some of the skills needed are:

 Courses in Hotel Management

 When we talk about courses for Hotel Management, there are numerous diploma and full-fledged degree courses you can pursue to begin a successful career in hotel management after Class 12th.
 Let’s get started with the best courses in Hotel Management after 12th class: